Johann Ludwig Bach

-He was born in Thal (Ruhla) near Eisenach.
+He was born in Thal (Ruhla) near Eisenach on 4 February 1677.
 At the age of 22 he moved to Meiningen eventually being appointed cantor there, and later Kapellmeister.
 He wrote a large amount of music and regularly oversaw performances, both at Meiningen and neighbouring courts.

 He was a third cousin of Johann Sebastian Bach, who made copies of several of his cantatas and performed them at Leipzig.
 The cantata Denn du wirst meine Seele nicht in der Hölle lassen, BWV 15, once thought to be by Johann Sebastian, and listed as BWV 15 in Wolfgang Schmieder's catalogue of his works, is now thought to be by Johann Ludwig.